 1997, 5/10

-Lonie and Steven felt that funk had run its course and sought to reinvent the band.
-Backspacer was inspired by the rock sounds of CBGBs.
-They couldn’t see a place for soulful vocals or horns in Supergroove Mark II, so Che Fu and trumpeter Tim Stewart were dismissed, while Nick Atkinson switched to keyboards.
+The drummer change doesn’t affect the band much.
+But meanwhile, Lonie and Steven felt that funk had run its course and sought to reinvent Supergroove.
+The edgy pre-punk sounds of New York album CBGBs inspired Backspacer.
+There was no place for soulful vocals or horns in Supergroove Mark II, so Che Fu and trumpeter Tim Stewart were dismissed, while Nick Atkinson switched to keyboards.

 Postage – The Best of Supergroove